msvivianso/wwc-basic-blog/README.md

 If git is properly installed this command will tell you the version of git on your computer.

-**Note**: If you get the error ```Agreeing to the Xcode/iOS license requires admin priviledges, please re-run as root via sudo```, then open up Xcode and accept the license agreement.

 <a name="setup"/>
 #### 0.3 First time git setup